Castle Rock (Stephen King): Television

 In February 2017, Hulu announced they were partnering with J. J. Abrams and Stephen King to create a limited series entitled Castle Rock.
 Later that month, Hulu issued a ten-episode order for the series, with production set to begin at a later date.
 It was also revealed that the series would bring together characters and situations from throughout King's entire canon.
 Filming for the series began in August 2017.
 The small Western Massachusetts town of Orange served as a stand in for filming scenes set in Castle Rock.
 The series premiered on Hulu on July 25, 2018.
 In August 2018, Hulu announced that they have renewed the series for a second season, which premiered on October 23, 2019.

-Apart from appearing in the Castle Rock TV series, Shawshank State Prison is also mentioned in two episodes of Haven, and an episode of Murder, She Wrote (“Race to Death,” season 12, episode 21).
+Apart from appearing in the Castle Rock TV series, Shawshank State Prison is also mentioned in two episodes of Haven and multiple episodes of It: Welcome to Derry.
 References to the prison can also be found in works of King's son Joe Hill, including the novel NOS4A2 and the 2019 comic Basket Full of Heads.
+Shawshank was also referenced in an episode of Murder, She Wrote ("Race to Death", season 12, episode 21), though unconnected to works from King and Hill.